hamiltonhennebergINGENION/bertvs_pub/README.md

 - The easiest way is to execute the `bertvs_gui.py` file from the `BER-TVS` folder in VS Code.
 - Alternatively use the command line, cd to the repository folder, and run `python3 py/bertvs_gui.py`

+- If an error occurs while attempting to run bertvs_gui.py saying "ModuleNotFoundError: No Module name '_ok' , navigate to your Frontpanel install directory, go into the API->Python directory, replace the _ok.pyd and ok.py files in the bertvs folder with the files from the Frontpanel directory and try again.

 ## TVS Testing Information

 Start by entering your name into the Inspector box.